astral-sh/uv/docs/guides/tools.md

 ## Using `uvx`

-The `uvx` command is an alias for `uv tool run` which can be used to invoke a tool without installing it.
+The `uvx` command is an alias for `uv tool run`, which can be used to invoke a tool without installing it.

 For example, to run `ruff`: